Student Handbook for Master of Science Degree in Biomedical Engineering

 If you have questions concerning dates and deadlines, refer to the Marquette University Graduate School Academic Calendar published annually.

-It is each student’s responsibility to satisfy all program requirements, ensure that all forms are completed and filed appropriately, and ensure that all deadlines are met.
-All Graduate Students must notify the MU BME Department Office of their intent to graduate at the same time they notify the MU Graduate School.
+It is each student’s responsibility to satisfy all program requirements, ensure that all forms are completed and filed appropriately, and that all deadlines are met.
+All Graduate Students must notify the MU/MCW BME Department Office of their intent to graduate at the same time they notify the MU Graduate School.

-XII.
+XIV.
 Timeline of MS Student's Progress and Milestones

 Years 0–1